huaweiping/3D-Eddy-segmentation/README.md

 4. change the name of sub-folder
     a) "fineTuneData" to "data"
     b) "fineTuneLabel" to "label"
+5. See if you need to mount any drive or something
-5. It should work now
+6. It should work now